Skip to content

 const voice = player.voices.get(guildId)!;

-voice.connected; // true when Lavalink's player state reports connected AND
+voice.connected; // true when states of both bot and Lavalink player report connected

 voice.disconnected; // true when not connected and not reconnecting